Frequently Asked Questions

 The Aspen Drive Library has two study rooms available to patrons 14 years of age and older.

 To reserve an Aspen Drive Study Room, call the Aspen Reference Desk at 847-362-2330, ext.
 1402.
-Upon arrival, please check in at the Aspen Reference Desk and present a current ID.
+Upon arrival, please check in at the Aspen Reference Desk.

 ● How do I book a meeting room?